vlead/SemanticTransformation/README.md

 ```
 Add the full absolute path for the Selenium Chrome Driver.

+### Create Virtual Environment
-2. Now we need to create a virtual environment in which we can execute the Selenium code.
+Now we need to create a virtual environment in which we can execute the Selenium code.
 This is facilitated thru the setup.sh file.
 Run the file setup.sh by command
 ```
 bash setup.sh
 ```
 Here you will be asked to enter your root password.
 This is for agt-get command and not for pip install.
 Packages for virtual environment, Selinium and the application are being installed.
 This command will take a few minutes to execute.
 This should setup a new flask directory for you.
 This is where the virtual environment exists.

+### Activate Virtual Environment
-3. Now you can activate the virtual enviornment by command
+Now you can activate the virtual enviornment by command
 ```
 source ./flask/bin/activate
 ```

+### Run Selenium Server
-4. run the Selinium Server application in the background by command
+run the Selinium Server application in the background by command
 ```
 python app.py &
 ```